 Every tank truck policy must include liability insurance.
 This coverage is required by law.
 You won’t be able to get truck licenses or permits without liability insurance.
 Liability pays for damages to other vehicles or property in an at-fault accident.
 Liability usually includes two types of coverage — property damage and bodily injury.

-If someone else is injured and you are at fault, then bodily injury will pay the medical bills.
+If someone else is injured and you are at fault, then bodily injury can pay the medical bills.
 This coverage keeps you from having to put money towards someone’s else’s medical costs.
-Bodily injury coverage typically also covers ambulance bills, hospitalization expenses, and rehabilitation.
-This coverage can also pay out for funeral expenses if another person is fatally injured in an accident and you are at-fault,

 #3 Rental reimbursement

 You are losing money every day that your truck is off the road unless you include rental reimbursement.
 If your tanker is damaged or totaled in an accident, then rental reimbursement will cover you for a temporary replacement.
 This means that you can get back to work and start earning money sooner.

 Medical payments cover medical bills for the driver and any passengers that are injured in an accident.
 This coverage pays whether the driver is at fault or not.